 - Vermont Driver’s License

 Income – WIC serves families with low to medium incomes.
 WIC income guidelines are based on 185% of the federal poverty income guidelines (issued each year by the U.S. Department of Health and Human Services).
-Examples of income verification include:
+If you have Medicaid/Dr.Dynasaur, 3SquaresVT or Reach-Up, you are automatically income-eligible for WIC based on their participation requirements.

 - Current pay statement